perama-v/TODD/README.md

 This is different to the the interface identifier string.

-It is RECOMMENDED that `Chapter` definitions are such that they divide the index into shards that are small enought for a user to host, but large enough such that the number of users required to host the complete database is achievable.
+It is RECOMMENDED that `Chapter` definitions are such that they divide the index into shards that are small enough for a user to host, but large enough such that the number of users required to host the complete database is achievable.

 Some examples: